farmera/sare_grant/study_methods.md

 that the ability to capture in the narrowest band possible, with minimum distortion, was likewise critical.

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data can be correlated with variable nitrogen (N) rates applied to sugarcane.
-At the end of the first growth season we analyzed our data and came to the realization that the methods proposed would not work to do this.
+At the end of the first season we analyzed the data and came to the conclusion that the methods proposed would not work.

 NDVI is a popular vegetation index which has been shown to be effective in